QubesOS/qubes-doc/building/qubes-r3-building.md

 # Select fc26, stretch, whonix-gateway, whonix-workstation (for the currently shipping templates)
 ~~~

-Once the download is complete, continue the build process with:
+Continue the build process with:

 ~~~
 make install-deps